galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 # Identification

 To identify and annotate the deconvoluted spectra, we compare them with a reference spectral library.
 This library contains spectra of standards measured on the same instrument for optimal comparability.
-The **matchMS** package is used for spectral matching.
+The **matchms** package is used for spectral matching.
 It was build to import and apply different similarity measures to compare large amounts of spectra.
 This includes common cosine scores, but can also easily be extended by custom measures.

+> <details-title> Reference spectral library </details-title>
+>
+> Fragmentation patterns of ions (spectra) are widely used the process of compound identification in complex mixtures.
+The number of identifiable compounds and associated data keeps growing with the increasing sensitivity and resolution of mass spectrometers.
+These data are clustered into collections of chemical structures and their spectra, also called spectral libraries ({% cite stein1995chemical %}, {% cite stein2012mass %}), which can be used for fast, reliable identifications for any compound whose fragmentation pattern is measured by the instrument.
+>
+> To identify the compounds after GC/MS analysis, the *library searching* is performed for any detected spectrum.
+This locates the most similar spectra in the reference library, providing a list of the potentially identified compounds sorted by computed similarity.
+Indeed, a library search should also yield the confidence of compounds identification, often refered to as similarity score.
+>
+> Reference libraries users usually expect their reliability to be quite high.
+However, there are many sources of error which we need to be aware of.
+Particularly error-prone aspect is the annotation.
+Even an excellent spectrum becomes worthless for a wrongly annotated compound.
+A variety of computer-aided quality control help to improve these issues, but the libraries always require some level of expert human decision-making before a spectrum is added to the library.
+This is also important for redundant and unidentified spectra.
+>
+{: .details}

-## Compute similairity scores
+## Compute similarity scores

-> **TODO** how matchms is doing the matching/computing scores (normalised dot product) - peaks must be present in both reference and measured data + describe how it is diff from forward and reverse matching

 We use the cosine score with a greedy peak pairing heuristic to compute the number of matching ions with a given tolerance and the cosine scores for the matched peaks.

-> <hands-on-title> Compute similairity scores </hands-on-title>
+Compared to more traditional methods of forward and reverse matching, **matchms** is performing matching on peaks present both in the measured sample and the reference data.

+> <details-title> Cosine score methods </details-title>
 >
+> One of the most common methods to compute similarity score between two spectra is computing the cosine of the *angle* between them.
+Each spectrum can be represented as a vector with an axis along each of its *m/z* values.
+Then the cosine of the angle is basically a normalised *dot product* of these two vectors.
+Intensity and *m/z* weighting corrections have been used to optimize performance.
+For example, higher mass peaks can be given greater weight since they are more discriminating than lower mass peaks. *Reverse* scores assign no weight to peaks present only in the measured sample spectrum, under the assumption that they arise from impurities.
+>
+{: .details}

+> <hands-on-title> Compute similarity scores </hands-on-title>
+>
-> 1. {% tool [matchMS similarity](toolshed.g2.bx.psu.edu/repos/recetox/matchms/matchms/0.17.0+galaxy0) %} with the following parameters:
+> 1. {% tool [matchms similarity](toolshed.g2.bx.psu.edu/repos/recetox/matchms/matchms/0.17.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Queries spectra"*: `RI using kovats of Mass spectra from RAMClustR` (output of **RIAssigner** {% icon tool %})
 >    - *"Symmetric"*: `No` (if we were to query our spectra agains itself, we would select `Yes`)
 >        - {% icon param-file %} *"Reference spectra"*: `reference_spectral_library.msp` (downloaded file from Zenodo)